gufran123cj/Real-Time-Game-Server---ECS--FPS-lite--Arena-/README.md

 - Movement speed validation
 - Suspicious action tracking

-## 📊 Geliştirme Durumu
+## 📊 Development Status

-**✅ Tamamlanan:**
+**✅ Completed:**
-- Temel mimari
+- Basic architecture
 - ECS framework
-- Network katmanı
+- Network layer
-- Sunucu çerçevesi
+- Server framework
-- Physics temel yapısı
+- Basic physics structure
-- Test istemcisi
+- Test client

-**⏳ Devam Eden:**
+**⏳ In Progress:**
 - Snapshot serialization
 - Delta compression implementation
 - Lag compensation
 - Rollback/rewind

-**📋 Planlanan:**
+**📋 Planned:**
-- Deterministik simülasyon
+- Deterministic simulation
 - Lua/AngelScript scripting
-- Glicko-2 rating sistemi
+- Glicko-2 rating system
 - Profiling tools

-## ⚠️ Önemli Notlar
+## ⚠️ Important Notes

-- **C++ Standardı**: Proje C++17 standardı kullanmaktadır (MinGW 13.2.0 ile C++20 uyumsuzluğu nedeniyle)
+- **C++ Standard**: The project uses C++17 standard (due to MinGW 13.2.0 C++20 incompatibility)
-- **MinGW Versiyonu**: MinGW 13.2.0 ile test edilmiştir
+- **MinGW Version**: Tested with MinGW 13.2.0
-- **Platform**: Şu anda Windows için optimize edilmiştir, Linux desteği planlanmaktadır
+- **Platform**: Currently optimized for Windows, Linux support is planned
-- **Production Kullanımı**: Bu proje aktif geliştirme aşamasındadır.
-Production kullanımı için ek testler ve optimizasyonlar gereklidir
+- **Production Use**: This project is in active development.
+Additional tests and optimizations are required for production use

-## 📝 Lisans
+## 📝 License

-Bu proje eğitim/öğrenme amaçlıdır.
+This project is for educational/learning purposes.

-## 🤝 Katkıda Bulunma
+## 🤝 Contributing

-Katkılarınızı bekliyoruz!
-Lütfen pull request göndermeden önce:
+Contributions are welcome!
+Before submitting a pull request, please:
-1. Kodunuzun temiz ve okunabilir olduğundan emin olun
+1. Ensure your code is clean and readable
-2. Mevcut kod stilini takip edin
+2. Follow the existing code style
-3. Test istemcisi ile bağlantıyı test edin
+3. Test the connection with the test client

-## 📧 İletişim
+## 📧 Contact

-Sorularınız veya önerileriniz için issue açabilirsiniz.
+Feel free to open an issue for questions or suggestions.